 Explore the stories of our time

-The StoryCorps Archive comprises one of the largest born-digital collections of human voices, featuring more than 200,000 conversations recorded in all 50 states and Puerto Rico, and around the world.
-The full collection of interviews is housed at the American Folklife Center at the Library of Congress in Washington, D.C.
+The StoryCorps Archive comprises one of the largest born-digital collections of human voices, featuring conversations recorded across the United States and around the world.
+The full collection is housed at the American Folklife Center at the Library of Congress in Washington, D.C.

-StoryCorps can accommodate a limited number of research requests.
-If you are a researcher interested in working with StoryCorps interviews and require assistance, please submit a request through our Help Center.
+StoryCorps supports the use of its materials by researchers.
+If you are a researcher interested in working with StoryCorps interviews and require assistance beyond the on-site access provided by the American Folklife Center, please submit a request through our Help Center.